FLAIROx/IFG/README.md

 >> pip install -r requirements.txt
 ```

-### 2. Using Docker
+### 2. 🐳 Using Docker
 Alternatively, if you have docker compose installed you can use the supplied Docker setup as follows:

-### 3. Configure environment variables.
+### 3. 🛠️ Configure environment variables.
 From the root directory of the repository run
 ```
 >> export PYTHONPATH=$(pwd)
 ```
-We use WandB for experiment tracking.
+We use [WandB](https://wandb.ai/site/) for experiment tracking.
 To use it you must set you API key as follows
 ```
 >> export WANDB_API_KEY=<your_api_key>
 ```